 Just as in Phase 1, trainees must download and complete forms using the "Get Form" feature, unless otherwise specified.
 All pages of the completed documents must be uploaded into the Discover account.
 Signatures must be handwritten, not typed in a cursive font nor entered electronically.
 Failure to sign and date documents will cause the forms to be rejected.
 All handwritten data must be printed clearly and legibly.
 Documents that are not legible will be rejected.

 What documents are required in Phases 2 and 3 of the post-application process?

-Phases 2 and 3 are completed only by students who have been awarded stipends.
+Phases 2 and 3 are completed only by students who have been accepted into the programs.
 Check the above information on Phases 2 and 3 for more details.

 Can I apply to more than one MD Anderson summer program?

 Yes, as long as eligibility requirements are met.
 Please note that a new Discover account with a unique email address must be created for each application.
 Applicants are advised to keep a list of email addresses that apply to respective programs — and to check these email accounts regularly.
 Notification of a student’s status will be sent to the email address associated with the program.